wcurrie/aws-cloudtail/readme.md

 As a sequence diagram.
 Using aws-cloudtrail-processing-library to read CloudTrail logs.

+Pretty boring example of CodePipeline polling CodeCommit to see if anything has changed.
+Perhaps implies KMS envelope encryption is used for each commit.

+![Example: CodePipeline polling CodeCommit][https://github.com/wcurrie/aws-cloudtail/blob/master/examples/codepipeline-polling-codecommit.png]

 ### Instructions for tail -f style

 Follow the AWS [instructions](http://docs.aws.amazon.com/awscloudtrail/latest/userguide/send-cloudtrail-events-to-cloudwatch-logs.html) to enable CloudTrail to forward logs CloudWatch Logs.